Digital and Data Communication

 - Serial Bluetooth Communication

-- Parallel Data Transfer using General Purpose Input/output (GPIO)
+- Parallel Data Transfer using General Purpose Input/Output (GPIO)

-- 5G Massive MIMO (Multiple Input Multiple Output): Build a micro project that demonstrates the benefits of Massive MIMO in 5G.
+- 5G Massive MIMO (Multiple Input Multiple Output): Build a micro project that demonstrates the benefits of Massive MIMO in 5G

 - Satellite Ground Station Setup: Create a satellite ground station using a software-defined radio (SDR) or other communication equipment